Bulatv2/food-delivery-data-analysis/README.md

 # food-delivery-data-analysis
-# small data analysis from macdonalds, burgerking and other cafes
+# small data analysis from macdonalds, burgerking and other cafes and restaurants